 The aeration makes use of microorganisms; therefore, you do not require chemicals.

-The water-into-air aerators consist of the draft, cone, and spray aerators, while the air-into-air aerators consist of centrifugal and pressure aerators.
+The water-into-air aerators wastewater treatment system consist of the draft, cone, and spray aerators, while the air-into-air aerators consist of centrifugal and pressure aerators.

 The aerators perform the function of putting Oxygen into the water to form dissolved Oxygen, which is taken in by the microorganisms.